BarisClb/ECommerceProject/README.md

    ~ Dtos for Requests and Responses
    ~ Custom Responses
    ~ Password Hashing (BCrypt.Net-Next)
-   ~ JWT (System.IdentityModel.Tokens.Jwt)
+   ~ Jwt (System.IdentityModel.Tokens.Jwt)
    ~ JS for Frontend, Client with React Library
    ~ Redux for State Management (with Redux-Thunk and Redux-Persist)
    ~ Bootstrap Css Framework

-   Future Plans (For this and future Projects):
+   Future Plans (For this or future Projects):

-   1-) JWT / Authorization / Authentication
-   2-) Unique URLs
+   1-) Unique URLs
-   3-) EMail Notification for Orders (It might be implemented but it will probably be disabled.)
+   2-) EMail Notification for Orders (It might be implemented but it will probably be disabled.)
-   4-) Account Personal MailBox
+   3-) Account Personal MailBox
-   5-) Mails between Accounts
+   4-) Mails between Accounts
-   6-) Notifications for Personal EMail and in Account MailBox (Replies to Comments, Comments to Products, Order Status Update...)
+   5-) Notifications for Personal EMail and in Account MailBox (Replies to Comments, Comments to Products, Order Status Update...)
-   7-) DDD with CQRS (with MediatR and AutoMapper) => I will probably implement this on the next project.
+   6-) DDD with CQRS (with MediatR and AutoMapper) => I will probably implement this on the next project.

    Need To Think: